MuhammadRomanKhan717/portfolio/README.md

 <h1 align="center">How to Publish a React App</h1>

-This guide provides step-by-step instructions to deploy a React app to a live server using popular platforms.
+This guide provides step-by-step instructions on how to deploy a React app to a live server using popular platforms.

 ---
+## steps to create the repo
+### Steps to Create a GitHub Repository
+1. Log in to your GitHub account.
+2. Click the green "New" button on the top-left.
+3. Fill in the details:
+   *  Repository Name: Enter a unique name for your repository
+   * Description (optional): Add a short description of your project.
+   * Visibility: Choose Public (visible to everyone) or Private (only you and collaborators can see).

+4. Click "Create Repository".
+## or
+Go to this [guide](https://docs.github.com/en/pages/quickstart) to learn all the steps on how to create a repository and set up a GitHub page.

 ## Steps to Publish

 ### Step 1: Build the App for Production